De30/grafana/docs/sources/visualizations-old/annotations.md

 weight = 105
 +++

-# Annotations visualization
+# Annotations

-The Annotations visualization displays a list of available annotations you can use to view annotated data.
-For instructions on how to select the Annotations visualization, see [Add visualization to a panel] topic.
+The Annotations panel shows a list of available annotations you can use to view annotated data.
+Various options are available to filter the list based on tags and on the current dashboard.

 ## Annotation query